NDCLab/tfpca-tutorial/Step-by-step Walk Through.md

 comparisons(2).set(2).var.crit = 'erp.stim.catcodes == 1';
 ```

-### `Flanker_resp_AVGS_AMPL_theta_pcatfd.m`
+### `Run_Flanker_resp_AVGS_AMPL_theta_pcatfd.m`

-This script is what will actually be run to compute the average power.
-As previously described, it calls `Flanker_resp_AVGS_AMPL_theta_DatasetDef.m` (and in turn `preproc_theta.m`) and `Flanker_resp_comparisons.m`.
-However, this script itself has additional parameters that can be tweaked.
+Running this script is will compute TF representations of average power and decompose TF-PCA solutions.
+As previously mentioned, running
+`Run_Flanker_resp_AVGS_AMPL_theta_pcatfd.m` calls `Flanker_resp_AVGS_AMPL_theta_DatasetDef.m` (and in turn `preproc_filter.m`) and `Flanker_resp_comparisons.m`.
+However, `Run_Flanker_resp_AVGS_AMPL_theta_pcatfd.m` has additional parameters that can be modified as well.

-1)	Line 16 sets up the number of PCA factors to extract.
-Usually, you want to start from only 1 factor to see the scree plot (to save time) which helps you decide on how many factors you want to take a look at (run this script again with the number of factors that you are interested in).
+1)	Line 16 denotes the number of PCA factors to extract.
+Typically, it is most efficient to run the script such that 1 factor is extracted in order to more quickly generate the scree plot.
+Based on inspection of the scree plot, the user can then determine how many factors to extract, modify the script accordingly and re-run it.
+The user can also specify an array of factor solutions to extract (see below).

 ```
 facs = [1 2 3 4];